-- shares of our common stock are exposed to incremental risk of loss; therefore, a decrease in the value of our investments would have a greater negative impact on the value of our common shares than if we did not use leverage; - adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage; - our ability to make distributions on our common stock will be restricted if our asset coverage ratio is not at least 200% and any amounts used to service indebtedness or preferred stock may not be available for such distributions; - such securities are governed by an indenture or other instrument containing covenants restricting our operating flexibility; - we, and indirectly our stockholders, bear the cost of issuing and paying interest or making distributions on such securities; and - any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common stock.
+- shares of our common stock are exposed to incremental risk of loss; therefore, a decrease in the value of our investments would have a greater negative impact on the value of our common shares than if we did not use leverage; - adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage; - our ability to make distributions on our common stock will be restricted if our asset coverage ratio is not at least 200% and any amounts used to service indebtedness or preferred stock may not be available for such distributions; - · such securities are governed by an indenture or other instrument containing covenants restricting our operating flexibility; - · we, and indirectly our stockholders, bear the cost of issuing and paying interest or making distributions on such securities; and - any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common stock.

-There is a risk that we may not make distributions and consequently will be subject to corporate-level income tax.
+We may not make distributions and consequently will be subject to corporate-level income tax.

 We intend to make distributions on a quarterly basis to our stockholders out of assets legally available for distribution.
 We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of these distributions from time to time.
 In addition, due to the asset coverage test applicable to us as a BDC, we may be limited in our ability to make distributions.
 Also, restrictions and provisions in our existing and any future debt arrangements may limit our ability to make distributions.
 If we do not distribute a certain percentage of our income annually, we could fail to qualify for tax treatment as a RIC, and we would be subject to corporate-level federal income tax.
-See "Material U.S. Federal Tax Matters."
 We cannot assure you that you will receive distributions at a particular level or at all.

-There is a risk that a portion of our distributions to stockholders may include a return of stockholder capital.
+A portion of our distributions to stockholders may include a return of stockholder capital.

-We intend to make distributions on a quarterly basis to our stockholders out of assets legally available for distributions.
+We intend to make distributions on a quarterly basis to our stockholders out of assets legally available for distribution.
 A portion of such distributions may include a return of stockholder capital.
-Distributions in excess of the our current and accumulated earnings and profits are considered non-taxable distributions and serve to reduce the basis of our shares in the hands of the common stockholders rather than being currently taxable.
+Distributions in excess of our current and accumulated earnings and profits are considered non-taxable distributions and serve to reduce the basis of our shares in the hands of the common stockholders rather than being currently taxable as a result of the reduction of the basis of our shares, common shareholders may incur additional capital gains taxes or may have lower capital losses.